TimMikeladze/keyv-arango/README.md

     url: process.env.ARANGO_URL
   },
   // All fields below are optional.
+  cacheCollection: true, // whether to cache the collection instance in between data calls.
+Defaults to true.
+  collectionName: 'keyv', // the name of the collection to use.
+Defaults to 'keyv'.
   expireAfter: 0, // how long to wait before expiring a key (in milliseconds).
 Defaults to 0.
   field: 'expireDate', // the name of the field which will store the expiration date.
 Defaults to 'expireDate'.
-  collectionName: 'keyv', // the name of the collection to use.
-Defaults to 'keyv'.
   namespace: null // the keyv namespace to use.
 Defaults to null.
 }